brommelaere/brommelaere.github.io/_pages/consulting.md

 **Employment Equity Analysis**
 - Conducted statistical analyses of compensation, performance, and promotion outcomes at a major pharmaceutical firm to determine if data supported class-wide gender discrimination allegations.

-- **Urban Sustainability & Green Infrastructure**
-- Evaluated the environmental and social benefits of stormwater management infrastructure and erosion control at the **Ford Redevelopment Site (St. Paul, MN)**.
-- Determined the economic value of energy and water efficiency improvements, indoor air quality, and waste management investments for **Prologis** warehouses.
+**Energy**
-- Conducted an economic and Monte Carlo risk analysis of customer savings, grid stability, and pollution reduction from combined heat and power investments for the **City of Guelph**.
+- Conducted an economic and Monte Carlo risk analysis of customer savings, grid stability, and pollution reduction from combined heat and power investments for the City of Guelph.

+**Stormater Management**
+- Evaluated the environmental and social benefits of stormwater management infrastructure and erosion control at the Ford Redevelopment Site (St. Paul, MN).
 - Quantified recreational, health, and environmental benefits from recreation space at Toronto public schools highlighting the social value of underused school green spaces.
 - Estimated the community-level economic value of installing a green roof for the NYC Transit Authority, including impacts by stakeholder group.
+- Led the development of economic models for a second software platform automating the valuation and risk analysis of green infrastructure and stormwater management solutions.

+**Sustainable Buildings**
 - Led the development of economic models for software that automates financial, environmental, and social benefit calculations and risk assessments for sustainability investments in office, warehouse, and residential buildings.
-- Led the development of economic models for a second software platform automating the valuation and risk analysis of green infrastructure and stormwater management solutions.
+- Determined the economic value of energy and water efficiency improvements, indoor air quality, and waste management investments for Prologis warehouses.
 ---